 DSE_r = REUL/EC_r * EEC_r

 For simplified system performance methods, DSE_r equals 0.80 for heating and cooling systems and 1.00 for hot water systems [see Table 4.2.2(1)].
-However, for detailed modeling of heating and cooling systems, DSE_r less than 0.80 occurs as a result of part load performance degradation, coil air flow degradation, improper system charge and auxiliary resistance heating for heat pumps.
+However, for detailed modeling of heating and cooling systems, DSE_r less than 0.80 occurs as a result of part load performance degradation, coil air flow degradation, improper system charge and auxiliary resistance heating for Heat Pumps.
 Except as otherwise provided by these Standards, where detailed systems modeling is employed, it must be applied equally to both the Reference and the Rated Homes.

-EEC_r = Equipment Efficiency Coefficient for the Reference Home’s equipment, such that EEC_r equals the energy consumption per unit load in like units as the load, and as derived from the Manufacturer’s Equipment Performance Rating (MEPR) such that EEC_r equals 1.0 / MEPR for AFUE, COP or EF ratings, or such that EEC_r equals 3.413 / MEPR for HSPF, EER or SEER ratings and where the coefficients ‘a’ and ‘b’ are as defined by Table 4.2.1(1) below:
+EEC_r = Equipment Efficiency Coefficient for the Reference Home’s equipment, such that EEC_r equals the energy consumption per unit load in like units as the load, and as derived from the Manufacturer’s Equipment Performance Rating (MEPR) such that EEC_r equals 1.0 / MEPR for AFUE, COP or EF ratings, or such that EEC_r equals 3.413 / MEPR for HSPF, EER or SEER ratings and where the coefficients ‘a’ and ‘b’ are as defined by Table 4.1.1(1) below: